Nezhinskiy/Nezhinskiy/README.md

 # Hi!
-I'm Mikhail, Python developer.
-And I'm open to work :wink:
+I'm Mikhail, Python Developer and Team Lead.

-### I develop parsing scripts and WebApps for them, telegram bots, websites on Django, also I deploy projects on servers and set up CI/CD.
+### I specialize in backend development, high-load systems, and integrating AI technologies.
+Currently leading innovative projects with a focus on microservices architecture and cloud administration.

-#### Right now I'm working on improving my Open Source project <a href="https://github.com/Nezhinskiy/Assets-Loop">Assets Loops</a>.
-This is free web application (built with Python + JavaScript) designed to assist in trading across crypto exchanges, currency markets, and banks using an arbitrage strategy.
+#### Open to collaboration and new opportunities where I can bring my expertise in project management, team leadership, and technical skills in Python, AsyncIO, and AI integration.

 <p align='center'>
     <a href='https://github.com/mrhrifat?tab=repositories&sort=stargazers'>